jcollial/ATI-Gamma-Force-Sensor/README.md

 ## Requirements
 - Some of tha main files may interact with an EPOS motor driver.
 Please download the drivers from https://www.maxongroup.com/maxon/view/product/control/Positionierung/390438.
 The driver is located under Downloads -> Software/Firmware -> EPOS USB Driver Installation
-- To interact with a National Instruments DAQ, you will need the NI-DAQmx drivers.
+- To interact with a National Instruments DAQ using the nidaqmx library, you will need the NI-DAQmx drivers.
 Please download from https://www.ni.com/en/support/downloads/drivers/download.ni-daq-mx.html#565026.
   None of the recommended Additional items are required for nidaqmx to function, and they can be removed to minimize installation size.
 It is recommended you continue to install the NI Certificates package to allow your Operating System to trust NI built binaries, improving your software and hardware installation experience.

 ## Main files description